Updated April 18, 2022

 Cancer Control Month is a perfect time to reflect on positive new habits you’ve developed, and to consider those you might leave behind in the weeks and months ahead.
-Especially during this past year – one like no other for most of us – what habits have you picked up?
+Especially during these past pandemic years – one like no other for most of us – what habits have you picked up?

 The Four-Legged Stool of Cancer Control